joshteng/uptime-monitor-go/README.md

 ## Reliability
 Won't it be bad if your uptime monitor goes down instead of your app?

 Typical production deployment practices will help prevent that from happening.
-Or you could deploy a new instance of this app for every instance of this app you deploy. ;p
+Use a process manager PM2, Docker etc+.

+On top of that, you could use https://uptimerobot.com/ or https://betterstack.com/uptime and ping the root path of your URL.